jadecobra/python_tdd_exercises/source/calculator.rst

                 x+y
             )

-   - we assign a variable named ``x`` to a random integer between -1 and 1 to represent the case of negative numbers, zero and positive numbers
+   - we assign a variable called ``x`` to a random integer between -1 and 1 to represent the case of negative numbers, zero and positive numbers
-   - we assign a variable named ``y`` to a random integer between -1 and 1 just like above
+   - we assign a variable called ``y`` to a random integer between -1 and 1 just like above
    - we test that when these two variables are given to the ``add`` function as inputs it returns the sum of the 2 variables as output

   the terminal still displays passing tests